Challenge Structure

 - name: app

-Best Practices
+Best practices

-- Don't include secrets or sensitive data
+- Don't include secrets or credentials

 - Add a

-.dockerignorefile to exclude unnecessary files
+.dockerignoreto exclude unnecessary files

 Themes